< Back to Blog

 • Disability

-FCRA Requirements for Landlords The Fair Credit Reporting Act governs how you use consumer reporting agency data.
+The Fair Credit Reporting Act (FCRA) governs how landlords use consumer reporting agency data.
 Key obligations include:

-• Your intent to run background checks
+• Inform applicants of your intent to run background checks

-• Which screening company you will use
+• Disclose which screening company you will use

-• Their rights under the FCRA
+• Provide a summary of applicant rights under the FCRA

 The Adverse Action Notice Process

-The adverse action notice requirement catches many landlords off guard.
+This requirement catches many landlords off guard.

 • Copy of the consumer report